ParallelMaths/parallel/pages/6-01-mathematics-of-cake.md

 ::: problem id=1_3 marks=2
 __1.3__ This video does not discuss the volume of a cake, but perhaps you can calculate the volume of a circular cake with radius 20cm, and a height of 10cm ... to the nearest cubic centimetre (cc).

+^^^ hint id=1_3_1 marks=1
+A round cake is effectively a cylinder.
+The volume of a cylinder is the height multiplied by the area of the top (or bottom surface).
+The area of a circle is pi multiplied by the square of the radius.
+^^^

 <input type="number" solution="12566"/> cm<sup>3</sup>

 ---